changeworld/azure-docs.pl-pl/articles/cognitive-services/Bing-Spell-Check/quickstarts/php.md

 ## <a name="run-the-application"></a>Uruchamianie aplikacji

-Uruchom aplikację, uruchamiając serwer sieci Web i przechodząc do pliku.
+Uruchom aplikację, uruchamiając serwer www i przechodząc do pliku.

 ## <a name="example-json-response"></a>Przykładowa odpowiedź JSON